 Positive behaviour for learning in the community

-At Irrawang PS, consultation with parents and a number of local businesses and services was critical to successfully implementing the Positive Behaviour for Learning (PBL) program across the network hub.
-The school collaborated with Irrawang High School, Hunter River High School, Raymond Terrace Public School and Grahamstown Public School.
+At Irrawang Public School, consultation with parents and a number of local businesses and services was critical to successfully implementing the Positive Behaviour for Learning (PBL) program across the network hub.
+The school collaborated with Irrawang High School, Hunter River High School, Raymond Terrace Public School, and Grahamstown Public School.

-In adopting the program, students, parents and the community are encouraged to use common PBL language at home and in the community.
-The PBL program implementation strengthened partnerships and raised expectations between all schools in the PBL network and local businesses and agencies: local, federal and state members of parliament, the local council, Raymond Terrace Marketplace, Raymond Terrace Bowling Club and other non-government agencies.
+In adopting the program, students, parents, and the community were encouraged to use common PBL language at home and in the community.
+The PBL program implementation strengthened partnerships and raised expectations between all schools in the PBL network and local businesses and agencies: local, federal, and state members of parliament, the local council, Raymond Terrace Marketplace, Raymond Terrace Bowling Club, and other non-government agencies.